MusicDin/kubitect/docs/examples/ha-cluster.md

           host: host2
 ```

-Note that for each load balancer instance, the `host` property is set.
-Its value is a name of the host on which a particular instance is to be deployed.

 ## Step 4: Nodes configuration

-The configuration of the nodes is very simple and similar to the configuration of the load balancer instances.
+The configuration of the nodes is straightforward and similar to the load balancer instance configuration.
-Each instance is configured with an ID, an IP address, and a host affinity.
+Each node instance is configured with an ID, an IP address, and a host affinity.

 ```yaml title="ha.yaml"
 cluster: